ckonig/codechallenge/README.md

 - [x] Connect controller & mailer directly.
 Manually test the synchronous mail app from both interfaces.
 - [x] Remove HelloWorld remnants
 - [x] Update static CLI mail command to take input from console
-- [ ] Make AggregateMailer do the retry & backoff parts
+- [x] Make AggregateMailer do the retry & backoff parts
-- [ ] Add database, generate IDs for every mail.
-Allow checking email status by ID via web / console interface.
+- [x] Add database, generate IDs for every mail.
+Allow checking email status by ID via web / console interface and postman
-- [ ] Decide on queueing technology, add queue to the mix, split app into foreground & background application
+- [x] Decide on queueing technology, add queue to the mix, split app into foreground & background application
 - [ ] Look into vertical scaling of background worker with regards to queue consumption, transaction safety.
 - [ ] Look into vue.js frontend application
 - [ ] Look into traffic management & gateways for horizontal scaling of web endpoint